My Top 3 Secrets to Business Growth

 Make continuing education part of your business plan!

-The #2 secret to my business growth was learning how to use social media to spread the word.
 For me, this started with YouTube videos.
 I’m 75% self-taught and I’ve taken some classes to learn more.

 I understand making YouTube videos isn’t for everyone.
 Your success is not limited to YouTube, but you do need to learn how to take advantage of using social media to introduce yourself to your community and to the world.